2025–26 Gibraltar Football League: Format

 The 2025–26 season is set to continue with the same format used the previous season.
 Instead of playing one round of fixtures before splitting, teams will instead play each other twice for a total of 22 games this season.
 After the second round of games, the top 6 enter the GFL Championship Group, where each team plays each other once to decide the league champion.
 However, the Challenge Group has been scrapped.

 Due to the continued reconstruction of Victoria Stadium, games will continue to be played at the Europa Sports Park this season.

 Teams

 FCB Magpies merged with youth side Calpe City on 1 June 2025, becoming Calpe City Magpies - however, due to delays in registering the new entity, they will remain as FC Magpies for one more season.
 After six years playing in the Gibraltar Intermediate League, GFL founding members Hound Dogs announced they would play in the GFL for the first time on 12 May 2025.
 That same day, the Gibraltar FA released the licensing awards for the 2025–26 season.
-Receiving the UEFA Club License were Lincoln Red Imps, St Joseph's, FCB Magpies and Lions Gibraltar.
-The GFA Gold License was awarded to College 1975, Europa Point, Glacis United, Manchester 62, Lynx, Europa and Mons Calpe.
-Hound Dogs were given the GFA Silver License.
+Receiving the UEFA Club Licence were Lincoln Red Imps, St Joseph's, FCB Magpies and Lions Gibraltar.
+The GFA Gold Licence was awarded to College 1975, Europa Point, Glacis United, Manchester 62, Lynx, Europa and Mons Calpe.
+Hound Dogs were given the GFA Silver Licence.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.